vrnimje/quick-ftxui/README.md

 * Special Thanks to [Shreyas Atre](https://github.com/SAtacker) and [Krishna Narayanan](https://github.com/Krishna-13-cyber) for their very crucial [foundational work](https://github.com/SAtacker/quick-ftxui) and guidance.
 * Thanks to [Prit Kanadiya](https://github.com/PritK99) and [Khushi Balia](https://github.com/Khushi-Balia) for their contributions to the rest of the codebase
 * Thanks to [Arthur Sonzogni](https://github.com/ArthurSonzogni) for his [FTXUI starter repository template](https://github.com/ArthurSonzogni/ftxui-starter), and his amazing FTXUI library

-## Disclaimer: This project is still in development phase, use it with caution.
-Future releases may break some functionality